starpig1129/ai-data-analysis-MulitAgent/README.md

 1. Start Jupyter Notebook:

+2. Sata data.csv in data_storage

-2. Open the `main.ipynb` file.
+3. Open the `main.ipynb` file.

-3. Run all cells to initialize the system and create the workflow.
+4. Run all cells to initialize the system and create the workflow.

-4. In the last cell, you can customize the research task by modifying the `userInput` variable.
+5. In the last cell, you can customize the research task by modifying the `userInput` variable.

-5. Run the final few cells to execute the research process and view the results.
+6. Run the final few cells to execute the research process and view the results.

 ## Main Components